-- 1.1 Graveley School has implemented appropriate technical and organisational measures to avoid data security breaches.
-However, in the event that a data security breach happens, we recognise that it is important that the School is able to detect it and react swiftly and robustly in order to mitigate any risks to data subjects and to comply with our obligations under the UK General Data Protection Regulation ('UK GDPR'). - 1.2 This Data Breach Response Plan sets out how we will respond to any suspected or actual data breaches and should be read alongside our Data Protection Policy and Data Security Policy. - 1.3 The procedures set out in this document are particularly important as, prior to the UK GDPR, there was no obligation on the School to notify the Information Commissioner's Office ('ICO') of data security breaches, although it was good practice to report serious breaches. - 1.4 The UK GDPR requires the School to report 'notifiable breaches' without undue delay and, where feasible, not later than 72 hours after having become aware of it.
+- 1.1 Graveley Primary School has implemented appropriate technical and organisational measures to avoid data security breaches.
+However, in the event that a data security breach happens, we recognise that is important that we are able to detect it and react swiftly and robustly in order to mitigate any risks to data subjects and to comply with our obligations under the UK General Data Protection Regulation ('UK GDPR'). - 1.2 This Data Breach Response Plan sets out how we will respond to any suspected or actual data breaches and should be read alongside our other Data Protection policies. - 1.3 The UK GDPR requires Graveley Primary School to report 'notifiable breaches' without undue delay and, where feasible, not later than 72 hours after having become aware of it.
 Notification of a breach is required unless it is unlikely to result in a risk to the rights and freedoms of individuals.
-In the event that a report is not made within 72 hours, the School is required to provide the reasons for the delay in reporting it to the ICO. - 1.5 If there is deemed to be a "high risk" to the rights and freedoms of individuals following a data breach, the School is also required to notify the individuals affected by the breach.
-However, in the interests of transparency, the School recognise that on some occasions it will be appropriate to notify affected individuals, even if we are not legally obliged to do so. - 1.6 If the School fails to report a notifiable personal data breach, we are at risk of receiving a sanction from the ICO, which may include a fine.
-Aside from our desire to avoid receiving any sanctions, the purpose of this Data Breach Response Plan is to ensure that we protect the Personal Data of our stakeholders and minimise any risks to them following a breach. - 1.7 The School will ensure that staff are aware of and are trained on this Data Breach Response Plan to ensure it is effective should a data security incident occur.
+In the event that a report is not made within 72 hours, the school is required to provide the reasons for the delay in reporting it to the ICO. - 1.4 If there is deemed to be a "high risk" to the rights and freedoms of individuals following a personal data breach, the school is also required to notify the individuals affected by the breach.
+However, in the interests of transparency, the school recognise that on some occasions it will be appropriate to notify affected individuals, even if we are not legally obliged to do so. - 1.5 If Graveley Primary School fails to report a notifiable personal data breach, we are at risk of receiving a sanction from the ICO, which may include a fine.
+Aside from our desire to avoid receiving any sanctions, the purpose of this Data Breach Response Plan is to ensure that we protect the Personal Data of our stakeholders and minimise any risks to them following a breach. - 1.6 Graveley Primary School will ensure that staff are aware of and are trained on this Data Breach Response Plan to ensure it is effective should a data security incident occur.
 In particular, the Data Response Team identified below, must receive training on their roles and responsibilities should a breach occur.
-For example, our our external IT support must be trained on how to identify if the security of our IT systems have been compromised and the steps that need to be taken to respond to a breach, for example, if data on a remote device needs to be wiped.
-Further details of our security procedures are set out in our Data Security Policy. - 1.8 We rely on our staff to be alert to the risk of data security breaches and to follow the procedures set out in this Data Breach Response Plan to ensure that we can react promptly in the event that a breach or suspected breach occurs.
+For example, our external IT support must be trained on how to identify if the security of our IT systems have been compromised and the steps that need to be taken to respond to a breach, for example, if data on a remote device needs to be wiped. - 1.7 We rely on our staff to be alert to the risk of data security breaches and to follow the procedures set out in this Data Breach Response Plan to ensure that we can react promptly in the event that a breach or suspected breach occurs.
 Any member of staff who becomes aware of a suspected or actual personal data breach must follow the escalation procedures set out below.
-Failure to comply with these procedures may be a disciplinary issue. - 1.9 The School's DPO is Elaine Dunnicliffe admin@graveley.herts.sch.uk
+Failure to comply with these procedures may be a disciplinary issue.

+The School's DPO is Elaine Dunnicliffe (Elaine.Dunnicliffe@graveley.herts.sch.uk).